firediamond/firediamond.github.io/_posts/2017-12-17-Improving-or-fixing-our-blog-pages.md

   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>When I looked back on my work not much on my blog post had changed but in my code I had done a lot of editing. </td>
+    <td>When I looked back on my work, not much on my blog post had changed but in my code I had done a lot of editing. </td>
   </tr>
   <tr>
     <td>Engagement</td>